-2.2 Translating concepts
+3.2 Translating concepts

 The problem of translation is to match language translation with the alignment necessary between disparate legal concepts, a question sufficiently raised by considering the single word ‘ownership’, as a proxy for many others.
 Civilians often think that English law does not recognise ownership and from this draw the faulty conclusion that a comparison of European land laws is impossible.
 This is implausible.
-Misconception about ownership are very common among lawyers educated in the civilian tradition, who have been hoodwinked by common lawyers into believing that the English law is profound and unfathomable.
+Misconception about ownership is very common among lawyers educated in the civilian tradition, who have been hoodwinked by common lawyers into believing that the English law is profound and unfathomable.

 It is possible to conceive many different forms of ‘owning’ things, but in fact the two great families of law have very similar conceptions.
-Civilians know of the Roman dominium and see it translated into the vernacular as propriété (Code Civil art 544) or Eigentum (Burgerliches Gesetzbuch art 903) or Eigendom (Burgerlijk Wetboek art 5:1).
+Civilians know of the Roman dominium and see it translated into the vernacular as propriété (Code civil Article 544) or Eigentum (Bürgerliches Gesetzbuch Article 903) or eigendom (Burgerlijk Wetboek Article 5:1).
 This consists essentially of three elements: the right to use; the right to exclude; and the right to transfer; these are subject in varying degrees to controls in the public interest.
 Some differentiation exists certainly in the extent of the right to abuse but no one could doubt that these concepts of ownership were sufficiently similar to be susceptible of comparison.

 The primary reason for this is that the civil law (meaning here private law whether in England or on the continent) operates as an amoral, abstract system, this strength being drawn from the rigorous public/private divide of civilian law.
 One cannot tell how owning a house differs from owning in Berlin or Amsterdam, because all the interesting things are contained in tort laws or building laws or planning regimes.
 This leaves all property laws to do uninteresting things in broadly similar ways.
 For this reason the Bürgerliches Gesetzbuch worked perfectly well in the Deutsche Demokratische Republik for many years.
-The origin of the “absolute” ownership of the Roman citizen was the practice of the Emperors of raising taxes from non-Romans, and from imposing these on cities rather than individual land holdings.
+The origin of the ‘absolute’ ownership of the Roman citizen was the practice of the Emperors of raising taxes from non-Romans, and from imposing these on cities rather than individual land holdings.
 This led to a similarity in the concept of ownership in France, Germany and the Netherlands, which is so great as to defy comparison.
 Even if a project is widened to include the sale of land, hypothecs, servitudes and other aspects of land law, a comparative project across EU-civilian-26 risks ending up in mindless repetition.